InesCV/WhatTheColor/README.md

 * * *

-## Task Order
+## Task Order for MVP

+### 1. Ball to home movement:
-1. Create the Documents we will be using first: index.html, main.js, game.js and ball.js
+1. Create the Documents we will be using first: **index.html, main.js, game.js and ball.js**
 2. Create the canvas
-3. Create a Ball class a moving ball
+3. Create a Ball class a moving ball.
+Should include:
+   * Propieties: Color, size, position, direction
+   * Methods: Move, changeDirection
-4. Console log the position of the ball when clicking it
+4. Create the **player.js** and _Console log the position of the ball when clicking it_
-5. Create a Home class
+5. Create the document **home.js** and create a Home class.
+Should include:
+   * Propieties: Color, size, position
+   * Methods: Move, changeDirection
-6. Console log the home _center_ position when clicking it
+6. _Console log the home _center_ position when clicking it_
-7. If you click the ball and then a position, console log _"The ball is moving to ${position}, it's ${colorHome} home"_
+7. If you click the ball and then a position, _console log _"The ball is moving to ${position}, it's ${colorHome} home"_ _
 8. Make a function that will move the ball to the Home position
-9. Console log "Sir, the Ball is in the Zone"
+9. _Console log "Sir, the Ball is in the Zone"_
 10. Remove the ball when coliding with home
-10. Add 1 point when coliding with home
+11. Add 1 point when coliding with home

-11.
+### 2. Create more balls and homes:
+1. Create a new Ball every X interval
+2. Create 3 homes instead of one
+3. Every home should have a color
+4. Every ball should have one of the home colors
+5. There should only be a +1 point if the ball gets to a Home of the same color
+5. Create a life vaiable with x lifes
+6. A life should be removed if it gets into the wrong home or it leaves the canvas

+### 3. Integrate the DOM
+1. There should be a panel with the points and the lifes of the player
+2. There should be a game over screen once there are no lifes left
+3. There should be a intro before playing the game

 ## Links